Papa's Got a Brand New Pigbag: Perfecto Allstarz version

 On 23 January 1995, Paul Oakenfold released the track "Reach Up (Papa's Got a Brand New Pigbag)", credited to Perfecto Allstarz.
-The single, released by EastWest and Perfecto Records, went to number six in the United Kingdom, topped the UK Dance Chart, and also charted in Australia, Ireland, the Netherlands and Switzerland.
+The single, released by EastWest and Perfecto Records, went to number six in the United Kingdom, topped the UK Dance Chart, and also charted in Australia, Ireland, Israel, the Netherlands and Switzerland.

 Critical reception

 In his weekly UK chart commentary, James Masterton stated, "The track has lost nothing with time, a glorious catchy soul-funk instrumental that looks set to dominate dancefloors just as it did 13 years ago."
 Pan-European magazine Music & Media wrote, "Britain's dance and remix culture started through Adrian Sherwood's productions of the Pop Group, to which family tree Pig Bag belonged.
 So recycling the 1982 instrumental "Papa's Got a Brand New Pig Bag" is only fair."
 James Hamilton from Music Weeks RM Dance Update described it as a "Pigbag's braying brass from 1982 driven now by bursts of Goodmen-ish percussion like Postflix's 'Rototom', in organ and reach up divas prodded 136.2bpm [track]".
 Mark Sutherland from Smash Hits gave it a top score of five out of five, writing, "This is a trendy rave-up "reinterpretation" of that very moment and is therefore ace in the extreme.
 Dance craze of the fortnight."